BUEC500C1/news-analyzer-whunt1965/file_uploader/README.md

     - As a journalist, I want a way to securely upload a file into a database and subsequently be able to access, modify, and delete specific components of the file

 - **Developers**
+    - As a developer, I want a simple API to upload, access, modify, and delete files in a database
+    - As a developer, I want access to log-level information on each method for debugging and system analysis purposes

 ## API Details
 (Note: exact format of params to be fed into each method are TBD -- further API documentation to be provided with implementation)